-‘Teen Mom OG’ Amber Portwood Talks About ‘Conquering’ and ‘Overcoming’ Her Mistakes
+‘Teen Mom OG’ Amber Portwood Talks About ‘Conquering’ And ‘Overcoming’ Her Mistakes

 She gave birth to her son James in May 2018.
 After giving birth to her son, Amber was open about her postpartum depression.
 As previously reported by Inquisitr, Amber revealed on the Teen Mom OG reunion that postpartum depression was something she had not experienced after the birth of her first child, but that it had hit her suddenly one night after she had James.

 Teen Mom OG will reportedly return to the air for another season.
 At one point, Amber was unsure if she would return to the show that made her famous.
-She cited feeling that she had been treated differently than the other cast members as a reason for considering not to return.
+She cited feeling that she had been treated differently than the other cast members as a reason for possibly not returning.
 In the end, Amber revealed that she would continue to appear on Teen Mom OG.
 It is unclear when a new season of the show will air.